Germany out to silence Ghana's Boateng

 Ghana, after losing their first match to the United States, have their backs to the wall.

-They have a quality midfield and attack but porous defence, even with Asamoah Gyan switched to full back now to fill a gap.
+They have a quality midfield and attack but porous defense, even with Asamoah Gyan switched to full back now to fill a gap.

 Michael Essien has a toe injury but if he recovers will likely come into midfield with Boateng picked in attack ahead of Jordan Ayew.